 I’ve always loved talking and telling stories.
 It’s always been the best way for me to express myself.
 I did name my reuse apparel brand “STAY VOCAL” after all.
 If we’re going to make the world a better place, we all have to use our voice.
 For some people their voice is art and for some it’s music.
 But for me, my voice is well, my voice!
 When I was in school growing up, I was discouraged from talking to others until after the bell rang.
 These days when I go to schools, I’m encouraged to talk until the bell rings.

 Many of my talks focus on my life story: including reusing as a small child to becoming a seller and collector of T-Shirts to creating a certified green reuse apparel brand to living the reuse life that I live today.
-Through these stories of my own reuse passion, I’m able to empower people to want to make their own changes, whether big or small.
-And now having traveled the entire US filming a documentary about reusing, I have so many more stories of encouragement to share too.
+Through these stories of my own reuse passion, I’m able to encourage people to take their own steps to help our planet, whether big or small.
+And now having traveled the entire US filming a documentary about reusing, I have so many other stories to share too.
+My audiences leave with no shortage of easily implemented reuse ideas that benefit themselves, our planet, and their wallet.

 Other environmental topics directly related to reuse that I can and have discussed include conscious consuming, overpopulation, and the vegan diet.
 One constant throughout all of my talks is humor, because really, saving the planet isn’t just gloom and doom and facts and numbers.
 It’s something that’s easy and fun for all ages.